 This is just one of many garden worthy Haworthia species.

-Grown in a free draining specialist cactus and succulent mix, and given adequate light this is an east care plant.
+Grown in a free draining specialist cactus and succulent mix, and given adequate light this is an easy care plant.

 Outdoors water every 2 weeks in dry weather, Indoors water every 3 – 4 weeks when in active growth, from spring through summer.
 Always wait until the soil begins to dry a little before watering.